Crousus/senty-kafka/adr/0005-updating-orchestration-vs-choreography-and-events-vs-commands.md

 In our updated project, we will adopt a hybrid approach that leverages both orchestration and choreography, as well as events and commands:

 Orchestration (via Camunda):
-- `project-manager-camunda`: Retrieves events from other services and sends commands
+- `project-manager-camunda`: Receives events from other services and sends commands
 - `payment`: Receives command and sends event
-- `registration`: Retrieves command and sends event
+- `registration`: Receives command and sends event

 Choreography:
-- `scraper`: Retrieves commands and sends events
+- `scraper`: Receives commands and sends events
-- `email-notifier`: Retrieves event
+- `email-notifier`: Receives event
-- `comment-analysis`: Retrieves event and sends event
+- `comment-analysis`: Receives event and sends event
 - `checkout`: Sends event

 The following diagram illustrates our Event Chain, which reflects the changes in terms of orchestration vs. choreography as well as events vs. commands:

 ![0005-event-chain.png](imgs/0005-event-chain.png)

+As shown in the event chain, the project manager has a sequence of actions to fulfill an order.
+Hence, our business logic already implements a process that reduces errors as much as possible.
+For example, we first verify the user's inputs before retrieving any payment.
+This reduces unnecessary complexity as we can be sure that an order is processed in the most proficient way for both the user and our system.

 ## Consequences